chjfth/VSPG/demo-vsprojs/use-mc/README.md

 This demo program use-mc, defines its source text(a poem text) not in C++ source file, but in Visual C++ .mc files.

-To use text from .mc files, during project compiling, we need to call mc.exe to convert foo.mc into foo.rc.
+To use text from .mc files, during project compiling, we need to call mc.exe to convert `foo.mc` into `foo.rc`.

 Calling of mc.exe is not supported by vcxproj directly, so we (VSIDE user) need some "custom-build" action.
 To make this custom-build operation concrete, extensible and easily maintainable, we use VSPG to carry out this custom-build.